Colo. Rev. Stat. § 19-3-208

 (d) Any state funds expended pursuant to this section for children eligible under Title IV-E of the federal "Social Security Act", as amended, shall be counted to satisfy matching requirements for federal funds received pursuant to that act.

-(e) The department shall convene a working group within six months after the effective date of this subsection (3)(e), including the department of education, county departments of human and social services, representatives from the special education directors, and other appropriate school district representatives, to identify issues related to foster youth education, transportation, and stability, as described in this subsection (3), and together, prior to the 2025 regular legislative session, develop written recommendations to the general assembly regarding any regulatory or statutory changes that may be required.
+(e) The department shall convene a working group within six months after April 25, 2023, including the department of education, county departments of human or social services, representatives from the special education directors, and other appropriate school district representatives, to identify issues related to foster youth education, transportation, and stability, as described in this subsection (3), and together, prior to the 2025 regular legislative session, develop written recommendations to the general assembly regarding any regulatory or statutory changes that may be required.

 C.R.S. § 19-3-208